akuhara/MC3deconv/README.md

 Use `make` command in the root directory of this package.
 * `mpif90` must be linked to the GNU fortran compiler (i.e., `gfortran`).
 * If one wishes to use the Intel compiler (i.e., `ifort`), some modification is necessary in Makefile.
 See Makefile for more details.
+An executable file, `mc3deconv`, is created under the `bin` directory.

 ## How to run

-Use `mpirun -np [Nproc] bin/mc3deconv`.
+One may run the program by `mpirun -np [Nproc] /path/to/this/package/bin/mc3deconv`, for example.
  * Nproc = Number of proccesses (must be >= 2).
  * A parameter file named "params.in" must be exist in the working directory.
+See below for more details.
 The easiest way to test is:

 `cd sample1`